rclone/rclone/MANUAL.md

 Now run `rclone lsf r2:` to see your buckets and `rclone lsf r2:bucket` to look within a bucket.

+For R2 tokens with the "Object Read & Write" permission, you may also need to add `no_check_bucket = true` for object uploads to work correctly.

 ### Dreamhost